NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 -- *Slide End* --

-I'm going to intersperse today with some fun things we've learnt from the mailing lists.
+I'm going to intersperse today with some fun things we've learnt from Software Carpentry.
 So:

 -- *Slide* --